 9th graders will have the opportunity to delve deeper into what they believe and complete Credo Statements and Gratitude Statements during special sessions designated during the year.
-The Credo statements will be presented at the Youth Service (May 7, 2016).
+The Credo statements will be presented at the Youth Service (May 7, 2017).

 Coming of Age (CoA) youth reflect upon: what it means to be a Unitarian Universalist, their spirituality and values, and how they will be involved in the greater community.
 It is important to note that UU’s continue to question.
 It is best if your youth is committed to all of the sessions to fully get meaning from the process.

 - After taking part in CoA the youth may decide to join our congregation as a voting member in their own right – at age 14 according to our by-laws.
 Contact David Vita, Director of Social Justice/Director of Membership.